National Skills Agreement

 The NSA commits up to $2.54 billion of Australian Government investment for Queensland, to support Queensland's ongoing strong investment in skills and training, which will expand and transform access to the VET sector, support quality training, and implement reforms to address critical skills needs.

-This investment is on top of the $414 million committed by the Australian Government for the delivery of 300,000 Fee-Free TAFE places nationally from 2024 to 2026, and an additional $88.8 million committed by the Australian Government, as part of the 2024–25 Federal Budget, to work with states and territories to deliver a further 20,000 Fee-Free TAFE and VET places from January 2025 to boost the supply of workers in the construction industry.
+This investment is on top of the $414 million committed by the Australian Government for the delivery of 300,000 Fee-Free TAFE places nationally from 2024 to 2026, and an additional $88.8 million committed by the Australian Government, as part of the 2024–25 Federal Budget, to deliver a further 20,000 Fee-Free TAFE and VET places from January 2025 to boost the supply of workers in the construction industry.

 The NSA will coordinate strategic investment in skills across the economy and support delivery of skills needed in national priority areas, as well as providing states and territories with flexibility to meet local industry skills needs.